176 lines

 |

-These methods manage a connection context internally, passing them through the way they
+interaction.
+These methods manage a connection context internally, passing them

 |